Geometry Via Sprays on Frechet Manifolds: Abstract

 \section{Abstract}

-For \fr manifolds by using sprays, we construct connection maps, linear symmetric connections on tangent and second-order tangent bundles.
-We characterize linear symmetric connections on tangent bundles by using the bilinear symmetric mappings associated with a given spray on a manifold.
-Moreover, we give another characterization of linear symmetric connections on tangent bundles using tangent structures.
-We prove that there is a bijective correspondence between linear symmetric connections on tangent bundles and connection maps induced by sprays on a manifold.
+We construct connection maps and linear symmetric connections on tangent and second-order tangent bundles for \fr manifolds using the notion of a spray.
+For these manifolds, we characterize linear symmetric connections on tangent bundles in terms of bilinear symmetric mappings associated with sprays.
+We also provide an alternative characterization of these connections using tangent structures.
+Furthermore, we prove that a bijective correspondence exists between linear symmetric connections on tangent bundles and sprays.